Deir El Bersha: Excavations

 In the winter of 1891–1892, a survey of tombs at Deir el-Bersha funded by the Egypt Exploration Fund was undertaken by Percy E. Newberry, George Willoughby Fraser, Howard Carter and Marcus Worsley Blackden.
-They recorded ten of the Middle Kingdom tombs across two volumes, one volume is solely dedicated to the tomb of Tehuti-Hetep (Djehutyhotep), a twelfth-dynasty nomarch whose tomb is well known for its depiction of the "colossus on a sledge," a tomb wall painting depicting the transportation of a colossal statue.
+They recorded ten of the Middle Kingdom tombs across two volumes, one volume is solely dedicated to the tomb of Djehutihotep, a twelfth-dynasty nomarch whose tomb is well known for its depiction of the "colossus on a sledge," a tomb wall painting depicting the transportation of a colossal statue.

 In 1897 and 1900, Georges Daressy and Ahmed Kamal excavated a number tomb shafts, including several in the forecourt of the tomb of Djehutyhotep.
 In several of these tomb shafts they found elaborately decorated and inscribed coffins of officials of the twelfth-dynasty, and grave goods such as offerings tables and wooden models.
 In 1902, Kamal returned to excavate at Dayr al-Barsha with a "Mr. Antonini, the owner of the sugar factory at Mallawī," and "only one object was considered worthy of publication, an offering table made of calcite alabaster."

 In the spring of 1915, the Harvard University-Museum of Fine Arts, Boston, led by George Andrew Reisner expedition dug at Bersha.
 They excavated a tomb (designated number 10A) that belonged to an early Middle Kingdom nomarch named Djehutynakht.
 The tomb contained an enormous collection of wooden models representing scenes of daily life and boats along with the extraordinary painted coffins of Djehutynakht and his wife.
 The grave goods are now in the collection of the Museum of Fine Arts, Boston.

 In the 1970s, there were some excavations that remain unpublished from the village of Dayr al-Barsha, undertaken by the Egyptian Antiquities Organization.